diaakasem/jira-clean/README.md

 ## Introduction

-The Jira Task Description Cleaner is a simple and efficient tool that takes messy Jira task descriptions with end of line spaces, multiple empty lines and converts them into clean, readable, and well-formatted text.
+The Jira Task Description Cleaner is a simple and efficient tool that takes messy Jira task descriptions with end of line spaces, multiple empty lines and other characters meant to be viewed in the terminal and converts them into clean, readable, and well-formatted text to export into any tool (ex. obsidian)

 ## Installation